shtwzrd/chloroplastiq/README.md

 Revitalize project

-	- Refactor
+	- Refactor (In Progress)

-	- Use F# to parallelize generation -- old implementation is slow
+	- Use F# to parallelize generation -- old implementation is slow (In Progress)

 	- Make a new Rendering backend: Use ASP.NET and render to an HTML5 Canvas